top of page

 In this case study focused presentation, RCH’s CTO, Phil Eschallier, will share real-life examples of how R&D teams and their Bio-IT counterparts are building future-forward Cloud-first compute environments that will help them accelerate time to discovery and lead to more successful outcomes today—and tomorrow.

-Joe Pulawski_Headshot.jpeg
+Joe Pulawski_Headshot

 Joe Pulawski